 President, Marin County Bar Association, 1982; Instructor of Criminal Law (three years), College of Marin; Founder and Chairman of the Board of former Metro Commerce Bank (formerly Marin Community Bank, acquired by Union Bank of California in 2002), San Rafael, 1989.
-Named to Best Lawyers in America, every year from 2003 through 2012 (and will be listed in the 2013 edition, as well); named to Northern California Super Lawyers, each year from 2005 through 2010.
-To be named in Northern California's Best Lawyers 2013.
-Received the AV Preeminent designation from Martindale Hubbell, 2012.
+Gary has an A-V Preeminent rating from Martindale-Hubbell® and has been consistently named to the Best Lawyers in America and to Northern California Super Lawyers.

 J.D., University of San Francisco Law School, 1968